Odds are, you put a ridiculous amount of thought into the design of your business.

 Make it interesting

 The point-of-sale equipment that remains in view should be interesting.
 There’s no easier way to engage your customer in conversation than by responding to their compliments of your shop and your cool point-of-sale.
-A creative take on your point of sale won’t go unnoticed by your customers.
+A creative take on your POS won’t go unnoticed by your customers.

 Be authentic and keep it consistent